 Instructor: Stephen Birkett

-Objectives: The main objective of this course is to learn how to construct and analyse mathematical models of multi-domain dynamic discrete component physical systems.
+Objectives: The main objective of this course is to learn how to construct and analyse mathematical models of multi-domain, dynamic, discrete-component physical systems, and apply them in practical simulations.
 You will also learn systematic methods for equation formulation, and solution techniques which will be implemented using matlab and other computer software.

 Project.
 The project is an important component of this course (I think it is actually the most important part).
 A physical system will be selected meeting characteristics (rules) to be given by me.
-Working in groups of FIVE, you are to: (i) build a benchtop prototype of the system; (ii) develop a mathematical model of the system; (iii) simulate the system behaviour and compare to the results of physical testing in order to validate your model; (iv) prepare a report.
-You will be expected to keep individual log books to document your personal involvement.
+Working in groups of FOUR, you are to: (i) build a benchtop prototype of the system; (ii) develop a mathematical model of the system; (iii) simulate the system behaviour and compare to the results of physical testing to validate your model; (iv) prepare a report.
+You will be expected to keep individual note books to document your personal involvement.
 Further details on the project will be provided as soon as possible.
-Show and Tell: date to be announced.
+Show and Tell: date TBA.